CartoDB/carto-workshop/02-builder-analysis/exercises/chicago.md

 ### 2. 2.
 Add widgets in order to explore crimes layer

-* Back to the main menu, click on *Crimes* layer.
+* Back to the *LAYERS* pane, click on *Crimes* layer.
-* In *DATA* pane, activate the checkbox on `point count`, `date` and `primary_type`.
+* In *DATA* tab, activate the checkbox on `point count`, `date` and `primary_type`.
 * Rename them as `Number of Crimes`, `Date` and `Type of Crime` respectively.

 ## 3. Add Analysis and styles

 ### 3. 0.
 Optional: sample the dataset

 You can add the *Subsample percent of rows* analysis to the crimes dataset.
-We could reduce the dataset size to a 10% while we define the analysis workflow, and then set it to 100% when we finish to recalculate the analysis with the whole dataset.
+We could reduce the dataset size to a 10% while we define the analysis workflow, and then set it to 100% when we finish in order to  recalculate the analysis with the whole dataset.

 ### 3. 1.
 Create crimes centroids by district